Union showdown: Starbucks' Howard Schultz faces Bernie Sanders in the Senate

 Schultz, fresh off his third stint as Starbucks CEO, is expected to deny any wrongdoing.
 But Sanders, a fixture at union rallies and town halls, will likely cite dozens of complaints against Starbucks filed both by workers and by federal labor officials since the first U.S. cafe unionized in late 2021.

-The hearing at the Senate Health, Education, Labor, and Pensions committee — chaired by Sanders, an independent from Vermont — will begin at 10 am ET.
+The hearing at the Senate Health, Education, Labor, and Pensions committee is chaired by Sanders, an independent from Vermont, and is being streamed online.
+As it began, a long queue of managers and corporate employees crowded inside, wearing matching t-shirts — as did dozens of Starbucks Workers United members.
 After Schultz's testimony, lawmakers will also hear from a current and a former Starbucks baristas.

 Hundreds of unionized stores, but still no contract